Configure DC Local Server Mode

 - Open the log file.
 You can find it in:

 - Look up the verification URL in the log file.
-Navigate to the URL.
+Still on the device where you installed DC Local Server Mode, navigate to the URL.

 - The connection page will ask you for a verification code.
 Find the code in the log file.
 Enter it on the page and click 'Connect'.